commandcontrolQ/usnake/README.md

-# usnake
+# uSnake
 The popular game of Snake, but instead written for as many platforms as possible. <br>
 Based off of MattKC's [source code](https://mattkc.com/etc/snakeqr), this project also inherits the same [license](/LICENSE).

-## Minimum requirements
+## Requirements for running uSnake
+- Windows XP (see **Compiling for Windows XP** below)
-- Microsoft Windows 7 (`clang`/`gcc` via MinGW or Cygwin)
+  - otherwise Windows 7
-  - Windows XP might be possible: feel free to [open an issue](https://github.com/commandcontrolQ/usnake/issues) if you are able to.
+- macOS X Snow Leopard
-- Mac OS X Tiger (using the parameter `-mmacosx-version-min=10.4`)
+  - macOS X Tiger and Leopard might be possible (using `-mmacosx-version-min=10.4`) however is untested.
-  - Without the parameter, you will need at least Snow Leopard
 - Linux kernel verison 2.6.0 or greater
 - Haiku (beta 5)

+## Requirements for compiling uSnake
+- Windows 10 *recommended* (in order to use MSYS2 MINGW64/MINGW32)
+  - Compiling with Windows 8.1 and below *could be possible*, however that is up to you.
+- Any version of macOS which can install GCC
+  - [Homebrew](brew.sh) requires at least macOS Ventura, [MacPorts](macports.org) requires at least MacOS X Leopard
+- Any **supported** version of any Linux distribution
+  - It is likely possible to compile uSnake using Debian *Etch* however good luck getting `apt` working :P

+---

 ## Compiling
 > [!IMPORTANT]